 The Company's shipping and handling costs are included in cost of sales for all periods presented.

-Associate incentives expenses include all forms of commissions, and other incentives paid to our Associates.
+Associate incentives expenses include all forms of commissions, compensation, and other incentives paid to our Associates.

 Selling, general and administrative